rasmi/public-tech/writing/Digital Public Infrastructure and Administrative Burden.md

 Extended analogy: policy decides the total weight carried.
 Service design plans for who carries what weight.
 Service delivery decides in practice who carries what weight.
 Technology can help residents/staff/others carry that weight (alleviating burdens), or it can make it harder for them (magnifying/exacerbating burdens).

 ## A framework for shifting burdens
+How can these burdens be shifted away from residents?
+By understanding the key needs individuals have at different stages of service delivery, we can identify the work involved and understand whether or not it can be shifted upstream.

 Summary/taxonomy of ways that burdens can be shifted, especially things that can be readily implemented.

 Actors & actions: